Students at CSU engage in classroom writing exercise and discuss publications. Text reads "Creative Writing"

 Sophomore

-E 210Beginning Creative Writing 3
+E 210Beginning Creative Writing (GT-AH2)1C3

-Select one from the following: 3
+Select one course not previously taken from the following: 3

 E *** English Elective 3